Configure the server for a disk-bound configuration.

 Set operating system

-vm.swappinessto 0 to protect the server JVM process from an overly aggressive file system cache.
+vm.swappinessto 0 to protect the Directory Server JVM process from an overly aggressive file system cache.

 When the data set is imported with the above settings, verify in the